-I obtained a Bachelor’s degree in mathematics from Ramjas College, University of Delhi, and a Master’s degree in applied mathematics from National Institute of Technology, Warangal, Telangana.
-I am currently a sixth-year Ph.D.
-Mathematics Candidate in the mathematics department at the Department of Mathematical Sciences, New Jersey Institute of Technology.
-My advisor here is Dr. Roy Goodman.
+I obtained a Bachelor’s degree (2015) in mathematics from Ramjas College, University of Delhi, and a Master’s degree (2017) in applied mathematics from National Institute of Technology, Warangal, Telangana.
+I obtained my Ph.D.
+(2025) in applied mathematics department at the Department of Mathematical Sciences, New Jersey Institute of Technology, under the supervision of Dr. Roy Goodman.

 New Jersey Institute of Technology